 King danced professionally in numerous classical, neoclassical, and contemporary works.
 Over the course of her dancing career, she danced with Louisville Ballet, Ballet West, and Boston Ballet.
 She danced a variety of principal, soloist, and corps roles in ballets such as The Sleeping Beauty, Swan Lake, The Nutcracker, Concert Barocco, Allegro Brillante, and more.

 King launched her teaching career at Walnut Hill School for the Arts before returning to Boston Ballet in 2001.
 She was the Principal of the Summer Dance Program and was promoted to Principal of the Newton Studio in 2004.
 During her tenure, the Newton studio has become the hub of the Classical Ballet Program, and offers a carefully constructed ten-level curriculum, seven state of the art studios, and a building designed entirely on the Principles of Universal Design.
 She has established strong ties with institutional partners throughout the city of Newton, including relationships with the New Phil Harmonia Orchestra and Newton Cultural Alliance.
 King sat on the Board of Directors for the Newton-Needham Chamber of Commerce and launched a partnership with Lasell College, where she resided on the Advisory Board of the Humanities Department.

-Ms. King has guest taught for the esteemed American Ballet Theatre JKO School, as well as the University of North Carolina School of the Arts, and Harvard University.
-In addition, Ms. King also serves as a participating juror for the prestigious Japan Grand Prix Competition in Tokyo, Japan.
+King is also a talented choreographer and guest teacher.
+She has choreographed four ballets that are shown by advanced-level students yearly, including Alice in Wonderland; Never, Neverland: The Adventures of Peter and Wendy; Seasons; and Cakewalk.
+King has guest taught for the American Ballet Theatre JKO School, The University of North Carolina School of the Arts, Harvard University, and the University of Utah.
+In addition to her teaching, she also serves as a juror for the prestigious Japan Grand Prix competition in Tokyo, Japan.